TimMachTUM/sentiment-analysis-for-financial-tweets/README.md

 ## Project Structure

 - `data/`: Contains sample datasets, including tweets and market data used for training and testing the model.
-- `models/`: Includes the pre-trained DistilBERT model and any fine-tuned models along with their configurations.
 - `requirements.txt`: Lists all the necessary Python packages needed to run the code in this repository.

 ## Setup